-You’ve heard the advice.
-Maybe you’ve given it.
 Someone you love is struggling, and the kind, obvious thing to say is: just go to therapy.
+Maybe you’ve said it.
+Maybe someone has said it to you.

-Quick answer: Therapy is hard to get in 2026 because of an access architecture, not a willpower problem.
+Quick answer: Therapy is hard to get in 2026 because the access system itself is the obstacle.
 A national workforce shortage, reimbursement rates that push clinicians off insurance panels, multi-week waitlists, and prior-authorization friction all sit between “I’ll go to therapy” and “I’m in the room.”
 Naming that architecture honestly is the first step toward not being quietly ground down by it.

-The shortage is real, and it’s most of the country
+The mental health workforce shortage is real, and it’s most of the country

 Start with the simplest barrier: there aren’t enough clinicians, and they aren’t where the people are.